dfrappart/articles/AKS-Managed AAD.md

 ![Illustration03](./Img/AKSManaged003.png)

-notably, the identity for the agent pool is the one corresponding to the kubelet_identity that is displayed in the terraform output
+notably, the identity for the agent pool is the one corresponding to the kubelet_identity that is displayed in the terraform outputs.

 ```json